This is true no matter where and how they happen. But, these first interactions often hold numerous missed opportunities for improvement as well.

-	We need to respect that the decisions our customers are making to work with us, take time, and there’s a lot you can do during that time to help them decide rather you’d be a good fit for them or not.
+We need to respect that the decisions our customers are making to work with us take time, and there’s a lot you can do during that time to help them decide whether you’d be a good fit for them or not.
 You should be able to judge (roughly) what that amount of time is for the different services you offer.

 This is when potential clients are reviewing your website, your marketing materials and reviews of your products or services.

 Do they get a good idea of what their experience is going to be like if they become customers?
 Let me rephrase that, don’t think in terms of what they’ll receive in the end (a new house, an updated living room, etc) but how they will FEEL when they do business with you?